Joan Silk: Life

 Silk was born in Riverside, California.
 She studied anthropology at the Pitzer College, Claremont Colleges, earning a bachelor's degree in 1975.
 She earned a master's degree in anthropology at the University of California, Davis in 1978 and completed her Ph.D. in anthropology from Davis in 1981.
-After postdoctoral research in the Department of Biology at the University of Chicago, she became an assistant professor at Emory University from 1984–1986.
+After postdoctoral research in the Department of Biology at the University of Chicago, she became an assistant professor at Emory University from 1984 to 1986.
 From 1986 to 2012, Silk was on the faculty of the University of California, Los Angeles Department of Anthropology and served as Department Chair for six years.
 She is currently a Regents Professor at the School of Human Evolution and Social Change at Arizona State University.

 Honors and awards

 Silk is a Fellow of the American Academy of Arts and Sciences, a Fellow of the Animal Behavior Society, and a Fellow of the American Anthropological Association.